The Coronavirus (COVID-19)

 Statewide Short-term Resources

 Included in this section, we will post resources as we hear of them that are very temporary in nature.
-For all other resources, please access our database to search for active resources.
+For all other long-term, active resources, please access our database to search.
 You will find a search bar at the top of every page and on our home page.
-Our resource database has over 10,000 programs and services that help people with basic needs like food, shelter, affordable housing, utility assistance, healthcare and more.
+Our resource database has over 10,000 programs and services that help people with basic needs like food, shelter, affordable housing, utility assistance, healthcare, and more.

-Hotline for Diabetes Emergency Kit - The Diabetes Foundation has opened a hotline for individuals living with all types of diabetes to receive a free Emergency Backup Kit.
-Anyone needing this can apply to receive one by visiting the Diabetes Foundation website or calling 973-849-5234.
+Hotline for Diabetes Emergency Kit - The Diabetes Foundation has opened a hotline for individuals living with all types of diabetes to receive a free Emergency Backup Kit and other assistance in managing their disease.
+Anyone needing this can apply by visiting the Diabetes Foundation website or calling 973-849-5234.